Jenifer Rajkumar: 2025 New York City Public Advocate campaign

 On August 12, 2024, Rajkumar announced her campaign for New York City Comptroller in 2025.
 On January 27, 2025, she pivoted her campaign to Public Advocate, challenging incumbent Jumaane Williams in the Democratic primary.

 On April 24, Rajkumar posted a cartoon of herself contrasted with Williams, who was drawn asleep under a screenshot of a 2021 tweet posted by Williams replying to councilmember Joe Borelli about edibles; the meme was slammed as "racist" by political consultants and elected officials including Donovan Richards and Lincoln Restler, who said it perpetuated negative stereotypes of African Americans as drug addicts.

 Writing for City and State in May, Sophie Krichevsky called the race "weird", describing Rajkumar as a long shot based on public polling showing a landslide victory for Williams and describing the race as "an out of the spotlight, lopsided and weirdly acrimonious race with plenty of mudslinging and millions in campaign cash".

 Rajkumar and Williams participated in a debate on June 6 hosted by PIX11, where Rajkumar accused Williams of covering up an active investigation into a former staffer's accusation that she was drugged and assaulted by security detail in the Public Advocate's office and said he should "think about resigning".

 In the June 24 Democratic primary election, Rajkumar was handily defeated by Williams; placing second with 18.7% of the vote according to unofficial election night results.

+2026 State Assembly campaign

+In the 2026 election, Rajkumar faced a challenge from NYC-DSA-endorsed attorney David Orkin who was also backed by Alexandria Ocasio-Cortez and Claire Valdez among others.
+At the candidate filing deadline, numerous registered voters alleged that Rajkumar's campaign had falsified their signatures in her nomination petitions including an Orkin campaign volunteer and a Queens Chronicle editor.
+Orkin sued to have her disqualified from the ballot, alleging petition fraud, but the lawsuit was thrown out on procedural grounds by the Queens Supreme Court for not properly subpoenaing Rajkumar’s campaign workers associated with the fraud in April and an appeal was dismissed.

+Her re-election campaign was endorsed by Gregory Meeks, John Liu, Carl Heastie, Sam Berger, Nily Rozic, Lynn Schulman, 32BJ SEIU, and the Hotel and Gaming Trades Council.
+A digital advertisement by the Working Families Party's associated super PAC attacked Rajkumar as "Modi's best friend in Queens" for her alleged ties to Hindutva activists and organizations.

+Rajkumar was defeated by Orkin in the June 23, 2026, Democratic primary election by 18% points.